Want to know the difference between the duties of a change manager and a project manager? We are here for you.

 Focus

 It is one of the major distinguishing factors between change management and project management.
 Change management focuses on organizational changes.
-They work with stakeholders to assess the need for change, develop plans to implement changes and monitor the progress of those changes.
+They work with stakeholders to assess the need for change, develop plans to implement changes, and monitor the progress of those changes.
 They contribute to the development of effective strategies to manage resistance to change.

 On the other hand, project management focuses on specific projects.
 They develop plans and schedule the project to achieve strategic objectives.
 They assign tasks to team members and monitor various tasks.
-A project manager also identifies risks that could impact the project and implement strategies to mitigate them.
+A project manager also identifies risks that could impact the project and implements strategies to mitigate them.

 Scope